-Source: 2010-2014 Linked Birth Infant Death Files Prepared by: Maternal & Child Health Epidemiology Overall, as well as for Black mothers and teen mothers, the majority of excess Maternal Health/Prematurity risk period deaths in PHR 2/3 were attributable to a greater number of VLBW births in these groups when compared to the reference population.
-Notably, Black infants (0 percent) had lower mortality rates among VLBW births than the reference population; for this subgroup, all excess deaths (100 percent) were potentially attributable to a greater number of VLBW births (Figure 3.10).
-Especially for infants born to Black mothers and teen mothers, interventions aimed at reducing the number of VLBW births are likely to be most effective at closing the gap in feto-infant mortality.
-For infants born to White mothers and Hispanic mothers, the majority of excess feto-infant deaths were attributable to a higher mortality rate among VLBW births than the reference population.
-Interventions targeted at reducing VLBW mortality are recommended among these populations.
+Source: 2010-2014 Linked Birth Infant Death Files Prepared by: Maternal & Child Health Epidemiology Overall, as well as for White infants and Hispanic infants, the majority of excess Maternal Health/Prematurity risk period deaths in PHR 11 were attributable to a greater number of VLBW births in these groups when compared to the reference population (Figure 3.10).
+For White infants and Hispanic infants, interventions aimed at reducing the number of VLBW births are likely to be most effective at closing the gap in fetoinfant mortality.
+For infants born to teen mothers, the majority of excess feto-infant death was attributable to a higher mortality rate among VLBW births than the reference population.
+Interventions targeted at reducing VLBW mortality are recommended among this population.